IliaHashemiRad/EfficientRAG/README.md

 This repository contains a **reproduction and adaptation** of the EfficientRAG framework, designed to perform multi-hop question answering efficiently by replacing expensive LLM calls during retrieval with lightweight, trained models.

-The implementation is adapted to run on **Google Colab** (using a single A100 GPU) and utilizes a local **Meta-Llama-3-8B-Instruct** server via `vllm` as the generator, replacing the proprietary OpenAI models used in the original paper.
+The implementation is adapted to run on **Google Colab** (using a single A100 GPU with 80GB memory) and utilizes a local **Meta-Llama-3-8B-Instruct** server via `vllm`(https://docs.vllm.ai/en/latest/), as the generator, replacing the proprietary OpenAI models used in the original paper.

 ## 📄 Project Overview

 EfficientRAG addresses the challenge of multi-hop question answering—where answering a question requires gathering evidence from multiple documents sequentially—without the high latency and cost of "Iterative RAG" (which uses an LLM at every step).

 Instead, this project implements two trainable components:
-1.  **Labeler (Token Classification):** Identifies essential tokens (keywords) in a passage that are relevant to the query.
+1.  **Labeler (Token Classification):** Identifies essential tokens (keywords) in a passage that are relevant to the query and determines if a retrieved passage is relevant or irrelevant, discarding noise.
-2.  **Filter (Binary Classification):** Determines if a retrieved passage is relevant or irrelevant, discarding noise.
+2.  **Filter (Binary Classification):** Determines the next query (the clearer query) based on the kept chunks and the previous query.

 By chaining these components, the system can iteratively retrieve and filter information before passing a compressed, high-quality context to the final LLM for answer generation.